 Works are restricted to the made ground of the A82 carriageway and traffic management will be designed in line with existing guidance.
-The proposed works are anticipated to last ten nights.
-TM is still to be confirmed however it is anticipated that this will consist of a full closure of the A82 carriageway facilitated by traffic amnesties.
+The proposed works are anticipated to last 5 nights.
+TM will consist of road closures with a diversion route.